CSCfi/csc-env-eff/slides/05_batch_jobs.md

     - CSC's software licensing
     - memory and/or disk demands

+- You can utilize parallel resources by running multiple serial jobs at the same time
 - serial resources are only available in Puhti

 # HPC parallel jobs